Rev. Ashia Karimah Sunday, August 26, 2011 7:45 AM Worship Service Recommend on Facebook Tweet about it Subscribe to the comments on this post

 Bishop William P. DeVeaux, who was first elected bishop from Metropolitan A.M.E.
 Church in l996 and is now the newly named Bishop of the Second District, will worship with the Metropolitan congregation on Sunday, August 5 at 10 am.
 The church will suspend its usual two services and have a single worship service on that day so the entire congregation can worship together and welcome the new bishop.

 Church School will meet at 9 a.m. on Sunday, Aug.
 5.

-“We are pleased that this son of Metropolitan is returning to join us to worship and be the Chief Celebrant at Holy Communion ,” said Rev. Ronald E. Braxton, senior pastor.
-This will be one bishop’s first Communion in the district since his appointment at the General Conference in June.
+“We are pleased that this son of Metropolitan is returning to join us to preach and celebrate Holy Communion ,” said Rev. Ronald E. Braxton, senior pastor.
+This will be the bishop’s first appearance in the district since his appointment at the General Conference in June.